Martha Washington: Personal life

 The first presidential residence was a house on Cherry Street, followed by a house on Broadway.
 The capital was moved to Philadelphia in 1790, and the presidential residence again moved, this time to a house on High Street (now Market Street).
 Washington much preferred the Philadelphia residence, as it had a greater social life and was closer to Mount Vernon.
 Early in her husband's presidency, she had little opportunity to go out, as any action she took would have political implications.
 After their move to Philadelphia, the Washingtons loosened their self-imposed limits on personal activity.
 While serving as first lady, Washington became close to Polly Lear, the wife of her husband's secretary Tobias Lear.
 She also associated with Lucy Flucker Knox, wife of war secretary Henry Knox, and Abigail Adams, the second lady.
 The time she spent with her grandchildren was another high point for Washington, who would sometimes take them to shows and museums.
 She also made a point of frequently attending church, owing to her firm Episcopalian beliefs.

+Washington was fond of garnet jewellery, and acquired her own large collection of jewels.

 Washington was forced to take control of the presidential residence at one point shortly after her husband's presidency began, forbidding guests from entering, as he was undergoing the removal of a tumor.
 In July 1790, artist John Trumbull gave Washington a full-length portrait painting of her husband as a gift.
 It was displayed in their home at Mount Vernon in the New Room.
-When Washington learned that her husband might take on a second term as president, she uncharacteristically protested against the decision.
+When she learned that her husband might take on a second term as president, she uncharacteristically protested against the decision.
 Despite her opposition, he was reelected in 1793, and she reluctantly accepted four more years as the wife of the president.
 The young Georges Washington de La Fayette joined the Washington family in 1795 while his father, Gilbert Lafayette, was held as a political prisoner in France.
 He would live with the Washingtons until fall of 1797.
 In 1796, Washington's slave and personal maid Oney Judge escaped and fled to New Hampshire.
 Despite Washington's insistence to her husband that Judge should be returned and again should be Washington's slave, the president did not attempt to pursue Judge.
 Washington's tenure as first lady ended in 1797.